MichaelCurrin/badge-generator/README.md

 ## Preview

-Sample screenshots of the web app on Desktop, where the experience is best.
+Sample screenshots of the web app (taken on Desktop, where the experience is best).

+Click on a screenshot to go to that page on the web app.

 ### Homepage view